aaronjeromsky/Alternative-Language-Project/README.md

 **Which programming language and version did you pick?**

-I picked the programming language called Kotlin, using the most recent version as of this report (223-1.8.0-release-345-IJ8617.56).
+I picked the programming language Kotlin, using the most recent version as of this report (223-1.8.0-release-345-IJ8617.56).

 **Why did you pick this programming language?**

-Inset text here.
+Kotlin is an object-oriented programming language.
+It seemed like a good jumping-off point from Java since it is similar to it, but aims to follow modern sensibilities in its syntax.

 **How your programming language chosen handles: object-oriented programming, file ingestion, conditional statements, assignment statements, loops, subprograms (functions/methods), unit testing and exception handling.
 If one or more of these are not supported by your programming language, indicate it as so.**